ali-valiev/todo.rs/README.md

 # Todo.rs
-## Blazingly fast cli todo list written in rust
+## Blazingly fast cli todo list written in rust🦀

 ### Not recommended for daily use because of lacking features that are crucial.
 One of them is storing of the todo list itself.
 For now it's stored in the heap XD